 Have you noticed that healthfood stores in recent months seem to be carrying an ever increasing variety of snack chips?
-In addition to the typical potato and corn chips, I’ve noticed taro chips, black bean chips, and even chips made from chickpeas!
+In addition to the typical potato and corn chips, I’ve noticed taro chips, black bean chips, kale chips, and even chips made from chickpeas!
 My grocery store is also getting into the action with a large display of lentil chips that is very prominent right as you walk in the door.

 While the variety is nice and it shows that there is growing consumer demand for a wider selection of healthier snacks, the problem with these chips is twofold.